menzzana/geipac/docs/index.rst

 cmake                version 2.8+
 Boost                Version 1.36+ http://www.boost.org/
-MPI                  If not found a serial version of parma will be compiled
+MPI                  If not found a serial version of parma will be compiled Eigen                version 3.2.10 Library for matrix operation which
+                     can be found at http://eigen.tuxfamily.org
 ==================== ===============================================================

 Geipac has only been tested with the above mentioned versions, but may function with other versions as well.